My All: Cover versions

 On February 25, 2014, Alisa Kozhikina, the representative of Russia to the Junior Eurovision Song Contest 2014, won in the Grand Finals of Golos Deti, the Russian kids' edition of The Voice, performing a Russian version of the song called "Vsyo".

 In 2020, Australian singer Greg Gould recorded a Spanglish version as a duet with Emily Williams for his album 1998.

+Carey is credited as a songwriter on Astrid Sonne's 2024 song "Give my all," which interpolates the lyrics of the earlier Carey track.